thecannawiki/cannawiki-js/src/wiki/Nutrients.md

 Silicon dioxide or "Silica" can increase stem diameter and boost chlorophyll production.<ref>https://www.maximumyield.com/simply-silica/2/1077</ref> Found in Diatomaceous earth.

 #### Magnesium ####
-A mobile nutrient required for the creation of chlorophyll in a plant, a requirement of [[Plant_processes#Photosynthesis|Photosynthesis]].
+A mobile nutrient required for the creation of chlorophyll in a plant, a requirement of [Photosynthesis](/Plant_processes#photosynthesis).

 #### Calcium ####
 An immobile nutrient that is required for the creation of strong cell walls.